-This fee is applicable only when a claim or counterclaim is not for a monetary amount.
-Where a monetary claim amount is not known, parties will be required to state a range of claims or be subject to the highest possible filing fee (see fee range for claims above \$10,000,000.00).
+This fee is applicable when a claim or counterclaim is not for a monetary amount.
+Where a monetary claim amount is not known, parties will be required to state a range of claims or be subject to a filing fee of \$3,500 and a proceed fee of \$8,200.

-The AAA may assist the parties with the appointment of an arbitrator for the sole purpose of having their Consent Award signed.
-For more information, please contact your local AAA office, case management center or our Customer Service desk at 1-800-778-7879.
+For more information, please contact your local AAA office, case management center, or our Customer Service desk at 1-800-778-7879.
 All fees are subject to increase if the amount of a claim or counterclaim is modified after the initial filing date.
 Fees are subject to decrease if the amount of a claim or counterclaim is modified before the first hearing.

-The minimum fees for any case having three or more arbitrators are \$1,000 for the Initial Filing Fee; \$3,750 for the Proceed Fee; and \$1,750 for the Final Fee.
+The minimum fees for any case having three or more arbitrators are \$1,000 for the Initial Filing Fee; \$2,125 for the Proceed Fee; and \$1,250 for the Final Fee.

 Under the Flexible Fee Schedule, a party's obligation to pay the Proceed Fee shall remain in effect regardless of any agreement of the parties to stay, postpone or otherwise modify the arbitration proceedings.
-Parties th at, through mutual agreement, have held their case in abeyance for one year will be assessed an annual abeyance fee of \$300.
+Parties that, through mutual agreement, have held their case in abeyance for one year will be assessed an annual abeyance fee of \$300.
 If a party refuses to pay the assessed fee, the other party or parties may pay the entire fee on behalf of all parties, otherwise the matter will be closed.

-Note: The date of receipt by the AAA of the demand/notice for arbitration will be used to calculate the ninety-day (90) time limit for payment of the Proceed Fee.
+Note: The date of receipt by the AAA of the demand for arbitration will be used to calculate the ninety (90) day time limit for payment of the Proceed Fee.